Can cannabinoid therapy help cognitive symptoms of Down Syndrome?

 There is some evidence that other components of the endocannabinoid system, such as CB2 receptor and fatty acid amide hydrolase (FAAH) could be implicated in Down Syndrome.
-Post-mortem analysis of brains from individuals with Down syndrome identified that Alzheimer-like beta amyloid plaques are evident, and that specific brain cell types associated with the plaques have excess CB2 and FAAH.
+Post-mortem analysis of brains from individuals with Down syndrome identified the presence of Alzheimer-like beta amyloid plaques.
+Additionally, specific brain cell types associated with the plaques have excess CB2 and FAAH.

 Scientists can’t definitively say whether these changes are a cause or a consequence of amyloid beta deposition in Down Syndrome.
 It could, however, suggest novel therapeutic targets to prevent cognitive decline in these patients.

 Is there a Treatment Connection for Trisomy 21 and Cannabis?